EdPike365-Org/edpike365-blog/content/blog/wsl2-nvidia-passthrough-happy-path/index.md

 - Already installed?

-  - Use the NVIDIA tray icon, usually found in the "hidden icons" area on the right side of your task bar
+  - Use the NVIDIA tray icon, usually found in the "hidden icons" area on the right side of your task bar in Windows
   - Right Click on it and choose `NVIDIA Geforce Experience`

 - Not installed?
-Install at <a target="_blank" href="https://www.nvidia.com/en-gb/geforce/geforce-experience/">GeForce Experience</a>.
+Install it at <a target="_blank" href="https://www.nvidia.com/en-gb/geforce/geforce-experience/">GeForce Experience</a>.

 - Once opened:
-  - option A: click Drivers -> "Check for updates" will be in the top middle
+  - option A: click Drivers -> "Check for updates" will be in the top middle.
+There may be a dropdown with an option for "Studio Drivers".
+Do not install those, install the Game Ready ones.
+We are not sure that NVIDIA studio drivers are a problem and are looking into it.
   - option B: click on the gear symbol in upper right corner, in the "general" tab, at the bottom, check the "DOWNLOADS" box

 ## Option 2: Install manually From the Web

 - Get your <a target="_blank" href="https://www.microsoft.com/en-us/windows/learning-center/how-to-check-gpu">GPU info from Windows</a>.
 - Use it to <a target="_blank" href="https://www.nvidia.com/download/index.aspx">download your driver from NVIDIA</a>.
-- While you are <a target="_blank" href="https://www.avg.com/en/signal/how-to-update-graphics-drivers#:~:text=Go%20to%20the%20Nvidia%20homepage,Then%20click%20Download.">installing the drivers</a>, you should get and accept the option to install GeForce Experience which can do auto updates.
+- While you are <a target="_blank" href="https://www.avg.com/en/signal/how-to-update-graphics-drivers#:~:text=Go%20to%20the%20Nvidia%20homepage,Then%20click%20Download.">installing the drivers</a>, you should get and accept the option to install GeForce Experience.
+That will let you set up auto updates.

 ## Option 3: Use Windows Update: "check for updates"